 The Parents Television Council – the self-appointed watchdog group of modesty on TV, the same people that blasted Glee for promoting “public masturbation," called Gossip Girl “mind-blowingly inappropriate” (only to have that sound bite used on all of the CW's ads), and have a long history of haaaaating Family Guy – has apparently finally found Scandal.

 Not sure what took them so long (it’s trending on Twitter every week), but nonetheless, the PTC is leading a campaign against Scandal’s depiction of “graphic sex.”
-Again, not sure what took them so long, there has been SO MUCH sex on this show.
+Again, not sure what took them so long, there has been SO MUCH sex

 So what finally tipped the scale for the PTC?